Due to the prevalence of the Interspecies Romance

 - In some versions of fluff, sorcerers get their inherent magical powers from a distant ancestor (usually draconic).

 - The 3.5E supplement Planar Handbook introduced heritage feats that allowed characters to have a tinge of extraplanar blood, granting various bonuses.

 - Atrus of the Myst games is one-quarter D'ni, making his daughter Yeesha, a local Messianic Archetype, one-eighth.

 - Star Trek Online: Admiral D'Vak, a Klingon NPC who commands the USS Houston as part of Star Fleet Battle Group Omega, is the son of Alexander Rozhenko by a Klingon woman according to The Path to 2409.
 This makes him 1/8 human.
 Miral Paris from Star Trek: Voyager and Phillipa Matthias from the novelverse also make appearances, and Miral's hybridized genome proves key to curing the Augment virus that ravaged the Klingon Empire from Enterprise through the original series.

 - Devil May Cry 4 has Nero, who is implied to be a quarter-demon (with all the perks that come with it like Super Strength).
-Though his exact parentage is never really made clear, the story does point out that he has Sparda's blood within him, with the implication that he's related to Virgil.
+Though his exact parentage is never really made clear, the story does point out that he has Sparda's blood within him, with the implication that he's related to Vergil.